-- i) Farm diversification projects (for agricultural and other land-based rural businesses) for the use of land or buildings for non-agricultural employment purposes will be supported, provided they are in keeping with the rural character and comprise: - The use of land; or - The re-use or replacement of an existing building or buildings; or - New ancillary development immediately adjoining an existing farm building or groups of that relates well to existing buildings development (provided that there are no redundant buildings capable of re-use/replacement or conversion and the proposed new development is of a size appropriate to the project's functional requirements). - ii) The proposed diversification must make an on-going long term-contribution to sustaining the agricultural enterprise and demonstrate that it will not result in a one off capital receiptmay be required to be tied by legal agreement to the business that is diversifying.
+- i) Farm diversification projects (for agricultural and other land-based rural businesses) for the use of land or buildings for non-agricultural employment purposes will be supported, provided they are in keeping with the rural character and comprise: - The use of land; or - The re-use or replacement of an existing building or buildings; or - New ancillary development that relates well to existing development provided that there are no redundant buildings capable of reuse/replacement. - The proposed diversification must make an on-going contribution to sustaining the enterprise and may be required to be tied by legal agreement to the business that is diversifying.